mstolin/wishlist-inviter/user-endpoint/Readme.md

 $ podman run -d --rm \
   -p 8080:8080 \
   --env-file .env \
-  localhost/wishlist-inviter/mail-service
+  localhost/wishlist-inviter/user-endpoint
 ```

 Another way is to use `podman-compose`.
 For that, follow the instructions from
 [Set up](../README.md#set-up).

-Use this command to only run the Mail-Service.
+Use this command to only run the User-Endpoint.
 By default no ports are exposed
 to the outside.

 ```
-$ sudo podman-compose up mail-service
+$ sudo podman-compose up user-endpoint
 ```